wp-papi/wp-papi.github.io/src/docs/properties.md

 type         | empty string | The property type (lower case is preferred to use) value        | empty string | The default value that are presented in the property

-Be sure to have different slug for each properties on a page type, the same slug will not work great and you will lose data if you are using same slug for multiple properties.
+Be sure to have different slug for each properties on a type, the same slug will not work great and you will lose data if you are using same slug for multiple properties.